Courtney Thorne-Smith: Writing

 On September 18, 2007, Thorne-Smith's novel, Outside In, was published by Broadway Books in New York.

 Other ventures

 In 1997, she became a spokesperson for cosmetics brand Almay, being the face of their new "Skin Stays Clean" line of make-up.
 She appeared for Almay's print ads and television commercials until 2001.
-In 2003, Thorne-Smith appeared on Kellogg's Special K cereal boxes as part of a breast cancer awareness campaign with Kelloggs and the Susan G. Komen Breast Cancer Foundation.
+In 2003, Thorne-Smith appeared on Kellogg's Special K cereal boxes as part of a breast cancer awareness campaign with Kellogg's and the Susan G. Komen Breast Cancer Foundation.

 During her career, she has appeared on the cover of magazines such as Shape, Parade, Self, InStyle Weddings, Entertainment Weekly, TV Guide, Vogue Knitting and Fit Pregnancy.

 Personal life

 On June 2, 2000, Thorne-Smith married genetic scientist Andrew Conrad.
 The couple separated in January 2001.

 On January 1, 2007, she married talent agent Roger Fishman.
 On January 11, 2008, she gave birth to their son.
 The couple separated in September 2021, and Thorne-Smith filed for divorce in June 2025.